softwareByAndi/useful-programming-resources/projects/css_micro_class_compiler/README.md

 # STEP 6: add child selectors

 - [ ] refactor `build.json` to include a property for selectors
   - for this step, all we care about are direct an indirect child selectors, so this can remain simple
+    *notice the automatic additions of:* `*` *for the media query entries*
+    *also notice that the media queries also include entries for the selectors. (if they do not, then refactor that part of your code)*
   - e.g.
     ```
     {
       "media_queries": {...},